gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

   sequential per-corner re-check.
 - **Air-out blind spot is physical** — no feature will fix it; only the fine phase / settled reads address it.
 Don't spend effort on fancier flowing-reading models for dump.
-- **Height mode valve-close-lag model** — `getPredictedBagHeight` is an identity stub; a small model could close slightly early to account for valve-close travel.
-Prototyped once and dropped as not worth the complexity (the fine phase already corrects the residual).
-If ever revisited, the right input is the **measured rate of travel** at the moment of reading, since the overshoot is displacement after the read (`≈ velocity × lag`) — not a pressure-differential proxy.
+- **Height mode reuses the pressure feature.** In height mode the model learns valve-close overshoot, but its input is still the tank/bag differential (chosen to keep the sample layout and `pressureMath` untouched).
+The physically causal input is the **measured rate of travel** at the read, since overshoot is displacement after the read (`≈ velocity × lag`).
+Expect the bias term to do most of the work in height mode — worth revisiting only if height accuracy plateaus.
+- **Shared files between modes** — switching modes requires clearing the AI data (mixed units train a meaningless model).
+A second file set would remove that rule (~3.6 KB heap).
 - **Height mode in-loop pressure ceiling** — TODO in `goalRoutine`; heavy load or a stuck level sensor could over-pressure a bag while chasing height.
 - **Manual-move capture** still uses fixed settle waits (`OFFSET_SAMPLE_SETTLE_MS`/`_DOWN_MS`) rather